CKChiranjivi/Text-To-Speech-Convertor/README.md

 5. Adjust the pitch slider (if available) for a customized output.

 ## Screenshots
-(Add screenshots of the application interface here if available.)

 ## Demo
 Visit the project repository for more details: [GitHub Project Link](https://github.com/CKChiranjivi/Text-To-Speech-Convertor)